 Residents should email the Resident Director to request maintenance or housekeeping repairs.
 Minor repairs/ requests are usually handled within 24-hours.
 If the problem has not been corrected after 48-hours, students should notify their RD.

 Animals that bear fur, hair, or feathers, pose fear or danger, make noise, or are too large to be kept inside a 30-gallon tank are not permitted in residence halls – including animals who may be visiting temporarily.
 Fish in a 30-gallon tank or smaller are allowed without permission.
 Other pets must be approved by obtaining written permission of roommate(s), residents of adjoining rooms, and the approval the Animal Use Committee that will ascertain the owner’s knowledge and ability to care properly for the animal.
 This request must be submitted to the Residence Life Office for approval.
 Any animal found roaming loose in the hall or not properly cared for will be banned.
 Violation will result in a $25 fine the first time the animal is observed, and it is required to be removed within 48-hours.
 If after 48-hours, the pet remains or reappears in any student room, the original owner will be fined an additional $25 for each day the pet remains on-campus and the animal will be taken to a pet adoption center as soon as staff can facilitate such an action.
+Students with disabilities requiring the assistance of animals within the residence hall, such as service animals and/or emotional support animals should contact disability services.

 Quiet hours are Sunday - Thursday, 11 p.m. - 10:00 a.m., and Friday - Saturday, 1 .am. - 10:00 a.m.
 However, during the first floor meeting, each floor may further restrict quiet hours.
 During finals, a 24-hour quiet rule is in effect.
 Violators of the Quiet Hours policy are subject to disciplinary action.